-Once you have decided whether or not the Regulations apply to your consumer contract and what you are selling, if the Regulations do apply, you’ll then need to work out whether the sale is an on-premises, off-premises or distance sale.
+Once you have decided that the Regulations apply to your consumer contract and what you are selling, you’ll then need to work out whether the sale is:

-This is because the Regulations require more of traders when making sales contracts off-premises or at a distance – basically, away from the trader’s business premises.
+This is because the Regulations require more from traders when making sales contracts off-premises or at a distance (ie away from the trader’s business premises).
 If this is the case, you must give more information and sometimes cancellation rights.

-The Regulations says that an on-premises contract is one that is neither an off-premises nor a distance contract.
-However, this isn’t particularly helpful from a practical perspective.
-Basically, if you sell goods on your 'business premises', you will be entering into an on-premises contract.
+The Regulations say that an on-premises contract is one that is neither an off-premises nor a distance contract.
+Essentially, if you sell goods on your 'business premises', you will be entering into an on-premises contract.
 'Business premises' are immovable premises for permanent business or moveable premises (eg a stall) for usual business.

-You won’t need terms and conditions for day to day items sold on-premises – eg milk, household items, etc. You should provide terms and conditions on the back of your invoices if you sell higher-value items – eg, antiques.
+You won’t need terms and conditions for day-to-day items sold on-premises (eg milk, toothpaste or household items).
+You should provide terms and conditions on the back of your Invoices if you sell higher-value items (eg antiques).

 Here, the Regulations are a bit more specific.
-Here is the legal bit, which ways that an on-premises contract is:
+According to the Regulations, an on-premises contract is:

 made while the parties are with each other away from the trader’s business premises